Business Administration & Business Management

 Students interested in business and management careers can pursue several different program options depending on their career goals.
 Students who would like assistance in determining which program option best meets their needs should see a general SVC advisor or Business program advisor.
 The following business degree or certificate options are available:

-- Students who are not planning to transfer to a university can complete the Associate of Arts General Studies degree with a core of business-related classes.
+Students who are not planning to transfer to a university can complete the Associate of Arts General Studies degree with a core of business related classes.
 Students should see a Business program advisor for assistance in program planning.
 Associate of Arts General Studies degree requirements are listed in Chapter Six and on the SVC website.

-- Students desiring a two-year career degree in business should pursue the Associate in Applied Science (AAS) degree in Business Management.
+Students desiring a two-year career degree in business should pursue the Associate of Technical Arts degree in Business Management.
 This degree is not designed for transfer, but transfer options are available.
 Students should plan their program with a counselor or Business program advisor.
 Associate of Technical Arts degree requirements are listed in Chapter Six and on the SVC website.

-The Business Management program is designed to develop the professional and business skills necessary to succeed in today’s competitive, demanding, and changing business environment.
-The Business Management program includes instruction in business and management, leadership, professional selling, business law, economics, entrepreneurship, marketing, human resources, accounting and computer systems and applications.
-Students may choose to earn a two-year Associate of Applied Science (AAS) Degree in Business Management or a four quarter certificate in Entrepreneurship.
-Throughout the Business Management program, students are given projects to complete that provide practical experience.
+The Business Management (BMT) program is designed to develop the professional and business skills necessary to succeed in today’s competitive, demanding, and changing business environment.
+The Business Management (BMT) program includes instruction in business and management, leadership, international business, accounting and computer applications.
+Students may choose to earn a two-year Associate of Technical Arts Degree in Business Management or a one-year certificate in General Business Management or Entrepreneurship.
+Throughout the BMT program, students are given projects to complete that provide practical experience in management.
 These skills are designed for entry-level positions in various businesses and industries, and may lead to supervisory or management positions combined with business experience.
 In this environment, a student can gain confidence, a sense of professionalism, and develop the tools to become a team player and leader.
 Students may also choose to take classes for career advancement goals or to enhance current skills.
 The Business Management program is available in both hybrid (some classroom and some online) or totally online via the Skagit Valley College E-learning system.
-(Some developmental math classes are not available online)

 Program Learning Outcomes